DanielMartensson/OpenSourceLogger-Qt/ReadMe.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/OpenSourceLogger/main/pictures/FromDatabase.PNG)

 # Status of the project
-It's working and I don't have any plans right now to add new functionality(.
-Perhaps in the future if it's needed e.g CANopen.
+It's working and I don't have any plans right now to add new functionality(perhaps in the future if it's needed e.g CANopen).
 Right now everything is working and it will remain like that for now.